Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Related Research

 \subsection{Uncertainty Quantification}

-Regarding exploration strategies,~\citet{BootstrappedDQN} introduced bootstrapped deep Q-networks (DQNs), addressing exploration by leveraging uncertainty in Q-value estimates by training multiple DQNs with shared parameters.
-Building on this theme,~\citet{RandomNetDistillation} proposed random network distillation (RND), measuring uncertainty by comparing predictions between a target network and a randomly initialized network.
-For efficient uncertainty quantification,~\citet{Masksemble} and~\citet{Masksemble_Support_Article} presented a novel `masksemble' approach, applying masks across the input batch during the forward pass to generate diverse predictions.
-Addressing risk assessment in non-stationary environments,~\citet{Epistemic_Uncertainty_Prediction} described a method to analyze sources of lack of knowledge by adding a second Bayesian model to predict algorithmic action risks, particularly relevant for multi-agent RL (MARL) systems.
-In the context of individual treatment effects,~\citet{Grouping_Uncertainty_Sources} performed uncertainty quantification (UQ) using an exogenously prescribed algorithm, making the method agnostic to the underlying recommender algorithm.

-\citet{BDQN} developed a Bayesian approaches for RL in episodic high-dimensional Markov decision processes (MDPs).
+Regarding exploration strategies,~\cite{BootstrappedDQN} introduced bootstrapped Deep Q-networks (DQNs), addressing exploration by leveraging uncertainty in Q-value estimates by training multiple DQNs with shared parameters.
+Building on this theme,~\cite{RandomNetDistillation} proposed random network distillation (RND), measuring uncertainty by comparing predictions between a target network and a randomly initialized network.
+For efficient uncertainty quantification,~\cite{Masksemble} and~\cite{Masksemble_Support_Article} presented a novel ``masksemble'' approach, applying masks across the input batch during the forward pass to generate diverse predictions.
+Addressing risk assessment in non-stationary environments,~\cite{Epistemic_Uncertainty_Prediction} described a method to analyze sources of lack of knowledge by adding a second Bayesian model to predict algorithmic action risks, particularly relevant for multi-agent RL (MARL) systems.~\cite{BRA} developed a Bayesian ring attractor that outperforms conventional ring attractors by dynamically adjusting its activity based on evidence quality and uncertainty.
+In the context of individual treatment effects,~\cite{Grouping_Uncertainty_Sources} performed uncertainty quantification (UQ) using an exogenously prescribed algorithm, making the method agnostic to the underlying recommender algorithm.~\cite{BDQN} developed a Bayesian approach for RL in episodic high-dimensional Markov decision processes (MDPs).
 They introduced two novel algorithms: LINUCB and LINPSRL.
 These algorithms achieve significant improvements in sample efficiency and performance by incorporating uncertainty estimation into the learning process.
-The extension to Deep RL, called Bayesian deep Q-networks, BDQNs \citep{BDQN} , incorporates efficient Thompson sampling and Bayesian linear regression at the output layer to factor uncertainty estimation in the action-value estimates.
-On a similar line,~\citet{Bayesian_Decoder_MARL} proposed a Bayesian action decoder.
-It is a learning algorithm based on approximate Bayesian updates to obtain a public belief that conditions the actions taken by other agents in the environment.
-This creates uncertainty-aware agents that are not biased by training data.
-It also generates a factorised, approximate belief state that provides the agents with efficient learning through informed actions.
+In the context of DRL, Bayesian Deep Q-networks (BDQNs)~\cite{BDQN} incorporate efficient Thompson sampling and Bayesian linear regression at the output layer to factor uncertainty estimation in the action-value estimates.
+While these methods treat uncertainty estimation as a separate module applied to existing architectures, our ring attractor approach integrates uncertainty through the variance parameters of Gaussian input signals, making uncertainty awareness an intrinsic part of the spatial action representation.